Events

 Dates:

-Investment: $300 for the full series (includes a 30-minute consult prior to the group start and payment plan option available at registration)
+Investment: $350 for the full series (includes a 30-minute consult prior to the group start and an optional 30 minute individual closing session to process takeaways from the series.
+Also there is payment plan option available at registration)

 What to Bring: A yoga mat(if you don’t have one will be provided), comfortable clothing, and an optional journal for reflections.